awkena/qrlabelr/README.md

 ## Label content
 The qrlabelr package designs machine and human-readable plot labels.
 The specific information that is displayed on labels depends on whether one is designing **field plot labels** for field experiments or any **general purpose label**.
 The general-purpose label option comes with two text orientation formats on the label: landscape (Figure 1) and portrait (Figure 2) formats.

-Figure 1 and 2 show delineated text positions available to users that can be filled with human-readable text items and machine-readable QR code.
+Figure 1 and 2 show delineated text positions available to users that can be filled with human-readable texts and machine-readable QR code.

 |<img src='inst/extdata/landscape_label.PNG' style="width: 400px;" />|
 |:--:|